lucascranach/cranach-xr/README.md

 TODO

-- change measurements from button b to a
+- change button layout: a button for speed; b for measurements; x for player height
+- change z height of player

+DONE

+- schnelleres gehen / teleportation
 - ambient sound
-- chaneg z height of player
 - modal texts longer or view more
-- schnelleres gehen / teleportation

-DONE

 - point light from left
 - intro text adjustments
 - Measurements edges, m to cm